shivannis/xandr-docs-public/xandr-docs/articles/curate/introduction-to-viewability.md

 ---
-Title : Introduction to Viewability
+title : Introduction to Viewability description : Learn what is Viewability and Why is it Important. ms.date : 10/28/2023
-Description : This page provides an overview of viewability in digital media as well ms.date : 10/28/2023 as information about why viewability is important, how it works, and current Xandr support for viewability.

 ---

-# Introduction to Viewability
+# Introduction to viewability

 This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Xandr support for viewability.

-What is Viewability and Why is it Important?
+## What is viewability and why is it Important?

 Marketers buy media to reach "eyeballs" in an effort to create awareness for their brand and influence consumers.
 If a marketer's advertisement